 - Provide in-service training and education on reducing allergy risks, recognizing allergy symptoms, and emergency procedures for staff.
-Training shall include, but not be limited to the following: - o A description/definition of severe allergies and a discussion of the most common allergens - o A description/discussion of the signs and symptoms of anaphylaxis - o Training to designated staff on the correct use of an EpiPen - o Discussion of specific steps to follow in the event of an emergency - o Encourage a "NO FOOD TRADING" and "NO UTENSIL SHARING" practice in all schools with particular focus at the elementary school level. - o Provide for school nurses, in conjunction with the student's parent(s)/guardian(s), the primary care provider/allergist, and the school physician (if appropriate) to prepare an Individual Health Care Plan for any student with a life-threatening allergy.
-The Plans will be reviewed by the school nurse and the student's parent(s). - Ensure that LTA precautions are in place in school cafeteria as outlined by the Individual Health Care Plan (i.e., Tables will be cleaned and sanitized and designated by a universal symbol.) - o Make the Individual Health Care Plan available in the nurse's office and a student's homeroom.
-Recommend that parent(s)/guardian(s) attach a photograph of their student with a Life-Threatening Allergy to their Allergy Action Plan (AAP). - o Submit to School Bus Company an LTA list of students who have life threatening allergies. - o Require all food service employees to use latex free gloves. - Make EpiPens (belonging to the school and those prescribed to the students) available in the nurse's office and in other clearly designated locations as specified in the AAP/IHCP.
-At the middle and high school levels, students are allowed to carry their EpiPens on their person as allowed by the medication policy. - o Familiarize teachers with the IHCP of their students and any other staff member who has contact with student on a need-to-know basis. - Post the "Guidelines for Students with Life-Threatening Allergies" on the school district's website. - o Provide in-service to food service employees regarding safe food handling practices to avoid cross-contamination with potential food allergens
+Training shall include, but not be limited to the following: - A description/definition of severe allergies and a discussion of the most common allergens - A description/discussion of the signs and symptoms of anaphylaxis - o Training to designated staff on the correct use of an EpiPen - o Discussion of specific steps to follow in the event of an emergency - Encourage a "NO FOOD TRADING" and "NO UTENSIL SHARING" practice in all schools with particular focus at the elementary school level. - o Provide for school nurses, in conjunction with the student's parent(s)/guardian(s), the primary care provider/allergist, and the school physician (if appropriate) to prepare an Individual Health Care Plan for any student with a life-threatening allergy.
+The Plans will be reviewed by the school nurse and the student's parent(s). - Ensure that LTA precautions are in place in the school cafeteria as outlined by the Individual Health Care Plan (i.e., Tables will be cleaned and sanitized and designated by a universal symbol.) - Make the Individual Health Care Plan available in the nurse's office and a student's homeroom.
+Recommend that parent(s)/guardian(s) attach a photograph of their student with a Life-Threatening Allergy to their Allergy Action Plan (AAP). - Submit to the School Bus Company an LTA list of students who have life threatening allergies. - Require all food service employees to use latex free gloves. - Make EpiPens (belonging to the school and those prescribed to the students) available in the nurse's office and in other clearly designated locations as specified in the AAP/IHCP.
+At the middle and high school levels, students are allowed to carry their EpiPens on their person as allowed by the medication policy. - o Familiarize teachers with the IHCP of their students and any other staff member who has contact with student on a need-to-know basis. - o Post the "Guidelines for Students with Life-Threatening Allergies" on the school district's website. - o Provide in-service to food service employees regarding safe food handling practices to avoid cross-contamination with potential food allergens - All primary and secondary schools training unlicensed personnel to administer epinephrine via auto-injector, must obtain a Massachusetts Controlled Substance Registration (MCSR) annually from the Massachusetts Department of Public Health, School Health Unit in accordance with MDPH regulations and procedures.
+Applications must be submitted by the Medication Manager, who must be a Registered Nurse in the Commonwealth of Massachusetts